Social Work Graduate Programs and Degrees in Colorado

 An MSW will expand understanding of human behavior, social policy, social justice and clinical practice.
 This in turn should prepare students to work in a variety of clinical and non-clinical settings that includes local, county and state child welfare agencies, non-profit agencies, medical facilities and correctional settings.

-What Can You Do With a Master’s in Social Work?
+What Can You Do With a Master’s in Social Work in Colorado?

 With a master’s in social work, you can work in a range of settings including mental health clinics, schools, hospitals, private practices, government entities, and community agencies.
 Within these settings, you can work with and serve a variety of people.
 As a social worker, you might help people solve problems or treat their mental, emotional, or behavioral issues.
 Overall, you’ll help people live healthy, meaningful lives and address small to large challenges along the way.